thomcc/rust-base16/README.md

 # License

-Public domain, as explained [here](https://creativecommons.org/publicdomain/zero/1.0/legalcode)
+Public domain, as explained by [the Unlicense](./UNLICENSE).
+Alternatively, you can use either of the typical rusty MIT/Apache-2.0 combination.